 A Note on Pricing

-Some of you told us last year that you wanted to join us but the cost was prohibitive.
+Some of you told us last year that you wanted to join us on our Cambodia Culinary Travel Writing and Photography Retreat but the cost was prohibitive.
 This year we’re offering more choice and flexibility and a variety of packages at different price points based on the property, room category and configuration.

 In Siem Reap, luxurious Maison Polanka will be our main base for the retreat.
 This is where our welcome drinks and dinner, writing and photography workshops, and some culinary experiences will take place.
 Meals, workshops and events will be held in the breezy poolside sala, surrounded by lush gardens, which serves as the restaurant and bar.
 There is an additional comfy alfresco lounge that can be used for reading and writing and the sprawling lawns are ideal for reflective ambles.
 The property is comprised of two traditional Cambodian houses, decorated with the owners’ collection of art, antiques, collectibles, and vintage furniture.